ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 # Step 4.
-Write Kubernetes YAMLs, including Deployment and Services stanzas.
+Write Kubernetes YAMLs, including Deployment and Services stanzas

 In this step, we are going to write the needed configuration files, deployment files, etc for a container orchestrator such as Kubernetes to get our Liberty app appropriately deployed onto our virtulized infrastructure.